-- -add2archive: add to a new archive and open PeaZip GUI to set archive's type and options; - -add2archive-add as -add2archive, but add to existing archive (if found) - -add2archive-update as previous, but update older files only - -add2pea: add to a new .pea archive; - -add2crypt: add to a new encrypted .pea archive; - -add2split: raw split a single input file; - -add2wipe: securely delete selected file(s); - -add2compare: byte to byte compare two files; - -add27z: add to a new .7z archive; - -add27zmail: add to a new .7z archive and attach it to a mail (requires compatible mail client) - -add2separate7z: add each input to a separate new .7z archive; - -add2sfx7z: add to a new self extracting 7z archive (.exe); - -add2sfx7zmail: add to a new self extracting archive and attach it to a mail (requires compatible mail client) - -add2zip: add to a new .zip archive; - -add2zipmail: add to a new .zip archive and attach it to a mail (requires compatible mail client) - -add2separatezip: add each input to a separate new .zip archive; - -ext2browse: open (and browse if applicable) the archive(s) in PeaZip GUI; - -ext2browsepath: browse the selected folder (or its path, if a file is selected) in PeaZip - -ext2here: extract archive(s) here; - -ext2folder: extract archive(s) here, each in a new folder named after the archive; - -ext2full: extract archive(s), allowing to specify i/o options, password and keyfile; - -ext2to: extract archive(s) to specified folder; - -ext2tofolder: extract archive(s) to specified folder, each in a new folder named after the archive; - -ext2list: list archive(s) content, to quickly look what is in the archive; - -ext2test: test archive(s) content; - -ext2main: extract archives from main applications "Archive extraction" interface; - -ext2commandprompt: open the command prompt in the selected folder (or in its path, if a file is selected) - -ext2openpwtest requires password as paramstr(2) (always delimited) and archive's full name as paramstr(3): try to list the archive and terminate with exit code 0 if archive is not encrypted, 1 if it is encrypted, 2 if it is non readable (corrupted or with encrypted file list), -1 if archive is not found. - -peazipreset: reset PeaZip configuration, as Options > Reset button; can resolve unexpected problems with configuration, restarting the application with factory settings mail functions require a compatible mail client, like i.e. Outlook and Outlook Express, to be the default mail client of the system
+-add2archive: add to a new archive and open PeaZip GUI to set archive's type and options;

+-add2archive-add as -add2archive, but add to existing archive (if found)

+-add2archive-update as previous, but update older files only

+-add2pea: add to a new .pea archive;

+-add2crypt: add to a new encrypted .pea archive;

+-add2split: raw split a single input file;

+-add2wipe: securely delete selected file(s);

+-add2compare: byte to byte compare two files;

+-add27z: add to a new .7z archive;

+-add27zmail: add to a new .7z archive and attach it to a mail (requires compatible mail client) \

+-add2separate7z: add each input to a separate new .7z archive;

+-add2sfx7z: add to a new self extracting 7z archive (.exe);

+-add2sfx7zmail: add to a new self extracting archive and attach it to a mail (requires compatible mail client) \

+-add2zip: add to a new .zip archive;

+-add2zipmail: add to a new .zip archive and attach it to a mail (requires compatible mail client) \

+-add2separatezip: add each input to a separate new .zip archive;

+-ext2browse: open (and browse if applicable) the archive(s) in PeaZip GUI;

+-ext2browsepath: browse the selected folder (or its path, if a file is selected) in PeaZip

+-ext2full: extract archive(s), opening main GUI allowing to specify i/o options, password and keyfile (interactively);

+-ext2here and -ext2folder: extract archive(s) to its own path, "folder" variant creates a new folder named after the archive; -ext2to and -ext2tofolder: extract archive(s) interactively asking for output directory;

+-ext2simple and -ext2simplefolder: simplified "blanket" extraction command for all backends, allows to specify output path as first parameter;

+-ext2list: list archive(s) content, to quickly look what is in the archive;

+-ext2test: test archive(s) content;

+-ext2main: extract archives from main applications "Archive extraction" interface;

+-ext2commandprompt: open the command prompt in the selected folder (or in its path, if a file is selected)

+-ext2openpwtest requires password as paramstr(2) (always delimited) and archive's full name as paramstr(3): try to list the archive and terminate with exit code 0 if archive is not encrypted, 1 if it is encrypted, 2 if it is non readable (corrupted or with encrypted file list), -1 if archive is not found.

+-peazipreset: reset PeaZip configuration, as Options > Reset button; can resolve unexpected problems with configuration, restarting the application with factory settings

+\mail functions require a compatible mail client, like i.e. Outlook and Outlook Express, to be the default mail client of the system